Lifestyle | Food Features

 This post may contain affiliate links.
 Please see our disclosure policy for details.

+We heard you loud and clear!
+You want to know How To Choose Low FODMAP Protein Bars, Snack Bars & Energy Bars!
 Snacking is part of our everyday life and now that we are following the low FODMAP diet there is more to consider than just taste.
-This article is an in-depth look at low FODMAP energy bars aka high protein and snack bars that are low FODMAP diet compliant – there are even plenty of low FODMAP tested and certified choices – almost 60 of them!
+This article is an in-depth look at bars that are low FODMAP diet compliantthere are even 80+ that are lab tested and certified low FODMAP – and over 100 curated bars total!

-We have divided our initial discussion into snack bars and high protein bars.
+We have divided our initial discussion into defining the different kinds of bars you will find on the market: snack bars and high protein bars.

 Low FODMAP Energy Bars: Snack Bar vs. Protein Bar

-While many people use the terms snack bar, energy bar and protein bar interchangeably, we look at them as different products.
-To us “energy bar” is the catchall term, with snack bars and protein bars being types of energy bars.
+While many people use the terms snack bar, energy bar and protein bar interchangeably, they are actually different products.
+We use “energy bar” as the catchall term, with snack bars and protein bars being types of energy bars.

-First of all, technically, calories are a unit of energy.
-Calories refer to the energy people get from the food and drink they consume, as well as the energy they use in physical activity.
-The most popular search term for bars is actually “energy bar”, which makes sense, since all of these bars contain calories and give you some sort of energy.
-But we drilled it down a bit further.
+First of all, calories are a unit of energy.
+Calories refer to the energy people get from the food and drink they consume, as well as the energy they use in physical activity, and many people are looking at a snack bar for energy!
+But depending on your needs, one bar might be more appropriate than another.

 A snack bar is often higher in sugars and carbs.
-Sometimes they can even verge on being candy-like or more like a baked-good or brownie/bar hybrid.
+Sometimes they can even verge on being candy-like (like Fody Dark Chocolate Nuts & Sea Salt Bar), or more like a baked-good or brownie/bar hybrid (like Belliwelli).
 Not that there is anything wrong with that!
 We just want you to know what you are eating.

 Protein bars are typically higher in protein, but after our own research and a conversation with a FDA representative, our eyes were opened.
 Here is what we learned:

-• There are bars with the word protein in the title that have less protein than others that do not.
+• There are bars with the word protein in the name that have less protein than others that do not.

 • The FDA makes a distinction between a bar that says it simply contains or provides protein, and one that specifically says it is “high protein” or is “a good source of protein”.